Ya Ya (Lee Dorsey song)

 "Ya Ya" is a song by Lee Dorsey.
 The song was written by Dorsey, C. L. Blast, Bobby Robinson, and Morris Levy.
 Levy's participation in the writing has been called into question; the Flashback release of the single lists only Dorsey and Blast as writers, as do the liner notes to the American Graffiti soundtrack.

 Background

-The song was inspired by a children's nursery rhyme, and includes session guitar player Jimmy Spruill on it.
+The song was inspired by a children's nursery rhyme, and includes session guitar player Wild Jimmy Spruill on it.
 The song first appeared on Dorsey's titular album when it was released on February 7, 1961.
-It was released as a single 5 months later on July 29, 1961.
+It was released as a single five months later on July 29, 1961.

 Chart performance

 The song reached number seven on the Billboard Hot 100 and number one on the R&B singles chart in 1961.

 Album appearances

 In addition to the 1973 American Graffiti soundtrack album (MCA2-8001), the song appears on the 1962 compilation Alan Freed's Top 15 (End LP 315).